dtellz/mlmodel-converter/README.md

 The cli will prompt you to enter the following parameters:

 - `model_name`: The Hugging Face model name to convert (e.g., 'sarahai/your-inspiration')
+- `file_extension`: The target file extension to use for the output Core ML model (mlmodel or mlpackage)
-- `output_filename`: The output Core ML model filename (without .mlmodel extension)
+- `output_filename`: The output Core ML model filename (without .mlmodel or .mlpackage extension)

 ### Output

-This generates a .mlmodel file in the project directory (e.g., `<output_filename>.mlmodel`) ready for integration into Xcode.
+This generates a .mlmodel or .mlpackage file in the project directory (e.g., `<output_filename>.mlmodel` or `<output_filename>.mlpackage`) ready for integration into Xcode.

 ### Integration into Xcode